Pretty Boy, Dirty Boy

-Pretty Boy, Dirty Boy is the second studio album by Colombian singer Maluma, released on 30 October 2015, by Sony Music Latin.
+Pretty Boy, Dirty Boy is the second studio album by Colombian rapper and singer Maluma, released on 30 October 2015, by Sony Music Latin.
 Work on the album lasted three years, during which Maluma collaborated with various songwriters and producers.
 Pretty Boy, Dirty Boy is a concept album meant to showcase the different facets of Maluma; the Pretty Boy side contains romantic balladry and the Dirty Boy consisting of reggaeton-infused seductive songs.
 Four singles were released from the album, "El Tiki" and "Borró Cassette" which preceded its release and "El Perdedor" and "Sin Contrato" – all of them were successful in countries across Latin America.
 In order to promote the album, Maluma embarked the Pretty Boy, Dirty Boy World Tour in 2016.

 Background and release

-Work on Pretty Boy, Dirty Boy began in 2012.
+Work on Pretty Boy, Dirty Boy began in 2014.
 In the period since then and the album's release, Maluma recorded approximately 80 songs none of which made it on the final track listing.
 He acknowledged that he "took time" in order to choose the best material for the album, live up the public expectations, make it sound "modern" and in the essence of his musical style; due to that the release date of the album was postponed.
 The concept behind Pretty Boy, Dirty Boy was to showcase the singer's dual personality; the "pretty-boy persona" represented by romantic ballads and the "dirty-boy" by reggaeton songs with "seductive" lyrics.
 During an interview, Maluma explained, "All human beings have a duality.
 I have a romantic side and a more malicious one.
 I wanted to show both versions".

 The album contains features by various Latin singers – Farruko, Alexis & Fido, Leslie Grace, Cosculluela, El Micha and Arcángel all make feature appearances throughout the album.
 Musically, the album contains elements of reggaeton, pop and urban music.
 Nick Murray, writing for Rolling Stone summarized the sound as "simple, warm arrangements filled with fleeting melodies and rich basslines".
 The album was made available for digital download on 30 October 2015.
 The same day, all of its songs were made available for streaming on Maluma's Vevo channel.
 "El Tiki" was released as the album's first single on 31 March 2015.

-Reception
+Critical reception

-Sara Skolnick in a review for the website Remezcla, wrote that Pretty Boy, Dirty Boy "stays safely in pop territory, delivering polished, reggaeton-rooted sounds with some straying surprises".
+In a review for the website Remezcla, Sara Skolnick wrote that Pretty Boy, Dirty Boy "stays safely in pop territory, delivering polished, reggaeton-rooted sounds with some straying surprises".
 However, she noted that the singer's duality, although evident in the lyrics of the song, was not seen in "the music's aesthetic range", adding that the Dirty Boy side of the album remained unexplored.
 The album was nominated in the category for favorite album at the 2016 Premios Juventud and won a Lo Nuestro Award for Urban Album of the Year.